Dev-Xagon/Dev-Xagon/my-landing-page/README.md

 ## Installation

-1. Copy the `landing-page` folder into your Foundry VTT `modules` directory.
+1. Copy the `my-landing-page` folder into your Foundry VTT `modules` directory.
 2. Restart Foundry VTT and enable the module in Game Settings.

 ## Usage